Chain Reaction: A Bold Future

 Program

-The documentary tells the story of thousands of New Mexicans, primarily Hispanic and Native Americans, who were exposed to radioactive fallout without being warned, acknowledged, or helped afterward.
+Preview of the award-winning documentary, First We Bombed New Mexico.
+Remarks by Lois Lipman, Director, and music by Paul Pino.
+The documentary tells the story of thousands of New Mexicans, primarily Hispanic and Native Americans, who were exposed to radioactive fallout without being warned.
 The documentary has been screened at film festivals nationwide and won over a dozen awards including The Best of Fest Award at the Palm Springs International Film Festival, The Activist Award at the Southern Utah International Documentary Film Festival, and The Best New Mexico Documentary Feature at the Santa Fe International Film Festival.

 Sally Lilienthal Sponsor – $20,000+